 What Purpose Do Dog Parks Serve?

-Another common notion is that a dog park is a place where the animals can go to socialize, and it is there where the biggest issue tends to come to light.
+Another common notion is that dog parks are a place where dogs can go to socialize, and it is there where the biggest issue tends to come to light.

 Dog Parks and their Inherent Dangers